 These figures are official government statistics, which we collect every 3 months.
 They show the number of households which have formally presented to us as homeless and have been assessed under the legal criteria (Part 7 Housing Act 1996).

 The 'accepted homeless' figure shows the number of households we had a duty to house.
 That is, those who were eligible, in priority need, were unintentionally homeless and had a local connection.

 This is the number of households on a particular date (usually at the end of March, June, September and December) in temporary accommodation.
 Temporary accommodation is generally a hostel, a non-secure tenancy and sometimes a bed and breakfast.
 Households are placed in temporary accommodation if they meet the criteria (eligible, homeless, believed to be in priority need) while their case is investigated and a formal decision made.
 If 'accepted homeless', they will remain in temporary accommodation until they can move into permanent accommodation.

-Rough sleepers are people who do not have any accommodation and sleep out 'under the stars' or in temporary shelter (e.g. bus stops, sheds).
+Rough sleepers are people who do not have any accommodation and sleep out 'under the stars' or in temporary shelter such as bus stops and sheds.
 The Salvation Army carries out regular early morning street walks to find rough sleepers and help them find accommodation.
 If you see any rough sleepers contact the Salvation Army on tel: 01904 405330.

 We now submit an annual figure to central government giving the number of rough sleepers on a certain night.
 This provides a single night snapshot of the number of rough sleepers in York.